ThomasB123/Denoising/README.md

 # ImageProcessing

-See 'assignmentSM2019.pdf' for details.
+See `assignmentSM2019.pdf` for details.

-See 'image.pdf' for my paper.
+See `image.pdf` for my paper.